bayliemschnieder/CVD-VERSUS-EDUCATION/README.md

   - The folder of Data includes files used during the project, mainly .csv files.
 - Visualizations:
   - The folder of Visualizations includes the files that contain the visualizations created throughout the project.
+- Project Report
+  - The folder of project report has our final report and details about our findings throughout our research.

 ### Websites Pulled From
 Public School Rankings: [World Population Review](https://worldpopulationreview.com/state-rankings/public-school-rankings-by-state) |